S. Asef Hossaini

 Sayed Asef Hossaini (سید عاصف حسینی; born 1980 in Balkh, Afghanistan) is an Afghan–German academic researcher, poet, novelist, and political editor.
 He studied philosophy and sociology at Kabul University before completing a doctorate in international conflict management in Germany.
-As a poet, Hossaini has published several collections of poetry in Persian (Farsi).
+As a poet, Hossaini has published several collections of poetry in Persian.
 His verse often combines classical Persian imagery with modernist techniques and explores themes of dark romance, political reality, displacement, identity, and memory.
 In addition to his literary work, he has published novels in German and Persian, pursued research on governance and conflict, and served as an editor of political affairs for Afghan and international media.

 Early life and education

-Hossaini was born in 1980 in Balkh Province, Afghanistan.
+S. Asef Hossaini (also known as Asef Hossaini and Sayed Asef Hossaini) was born in 1980 in Balkh Province, Afghanistan.
 He grew up in Iran as a Cold-war refugee.
 At the age of nine, Hossaini began working in antique oriental carpet repair, a craft he practiced for 14 years.
 He finished high school in Mashhad and moved to Kabul in 2003 to study philosophy and sociology at Kabul University, where he became active in literary circles and published his two poetry collections.

 S. Asef Hossaini at his PhD defence, Willy Brandt School of Public Policy, 2017.

 After moving to Germany, Hossaini pursued graduate studies at the Willy Brandt School of Public Policy, completing a doctorate in international conflict management magna cum laude in 2017.